adams-okode/messaging-gateway-service/doc.md

-# How To Build a Full Featured, Event Driven, Notification Service With Spring Boot and Redis
+# How To Build a Full Featured, Message Driven, Notification Service With Spring Boot and Redis

 ## Introduction

+Message Driven architectures are a part of a larger concept known as reactive programming(asynchronous systems).
+Asynchronous programming is quite critical to creating a truly scalable platform, where various services can communicate with each other easily, can scale up and down independently, and where a service failure won’t be catastrophic i.e. causing system wide down time.

+___Messages vs Events___

+While the two are closely related and often use the same architecture, there are some core differences.

+A message can be defined as an item of data that is sent, and intended for a specific destination.
+In a Message driven system recepients await message arrival and react to them accordingly.

-An event can be defined as an action or status change, that can be observed and further trigger subsequent actions to complete a given task.
+An event on the other can be defined as an action or change in state, that can be observed and further trigger different actions in different recepients.

-At the very base of event driven system is the concept of producing events and listening for said event to make an informed decision on what to do next.
-One way of achieving/implementing event driven architectures is by using PUB/SUB event buses/or protocols to communicate between services.
+One way of achieving/implementing message driven architectures is by using PUB/SUB event buses/or protocols to communicate between services.
-Event driven systems are highly scalable as they reduce the load of having to get immediate responses for each request.
+Message driven systems are highly scalable as they reduce the load of having to get immediate responses for each request.

 ## What You'll Learn
-- Basic Implementation of PUB/SUB queues
+- Basic Implementation of PUB/SUB
 - Redis Basic Configuration
 - Spring Boot Redis Integration